iMokhles/IMRepo/readme.md

 ## Contributing

-Thank you for considering contributing to IMRepo!
-The contribution guide can be found in the [Laravel documentation](http://imokhles.com).
+Thank you for considering contributing to IMRepo.

 ## Security Vulnerabilities